covidcaremap/covid19-healthsystemcapacity/README.md

 Use the last one listed (starting with `http://127.0.0.1:8888`)

-The docker container will mount the notebooks and data folder into the container, so that any notebook work is saved to the `nbs/` folder on your machine, and an data moved into the `data/` folder will be accessable through `/opt/jupyter/data` inside any notebook.
+The docker container will mount the notebooks and data folder into the container, so that any notebook work is saved to the `notebooks/` folder on your machine, and an data moved into the `data/` folder will be accessable through `/opt/jupyter/data` inside any notebook.
+Also all repository files are accessible through `/opt/src`.

 Developing inside a docker container keeps track of what dependencies the notebooks need to run.
 All required libraries to run notebooks should be placed in `nbs/requirements.txt`.